-A method of factoring a polynomial as a product of two factors by splitting the middle term of an expression or polynomial is called the factorization (or factorisation) by splitting the middle term.
+A method of factoring a polynomial as a product of two factors by splitting the middle term of a quadratic form basis expression is called the factorization (or factorisation) by spitting the middle term.

-The factoring of an expression that contains three terms can be done by the following steps.
+The quadratic expression can be factored by the following steps.

 The given algebraic expression is already in descending order.
 So, need to do anything with the given polynomial.

 Find the product of first and last terms of the expression.